City of Death: In print

 City of Death is one of five Doctor Who serials from the series' original run (1963–1989) not to have been novelised by Target Books; the others are The Pirate Planet, Shada, Resurrection of the Daleks, and Revelation of the Daleks.
 Target approached Douglas Adams to write a novelisation, offering their standard advance of £600; Adams replied, "I don't want to be embarrassing but I do have a tendency to be a best-selling author".
-Target, concerned that their regular authors would seek better terms, refused to increase I their offer.
+Target, concerned that their regular authors would seek better terms, refused to increase their offer.
 Several years later, Target editor Nigel Robinson offered an advance of £4,000 – double what was the standard advance at the time – but Adams again declined.
 Adams was unwilling to allow another author to write the novelisation.
 However, after Adams' death his estate allowed Gareth Roberts to write an adaptation of the unfinished serial Shada, which was published by BBC Books in 2012.
 In 2013, Roberts announced that he was working on a novelisation of City of Death, to be published on 21 May 2015.
 Roberts later announced that James Goss was working on the book instead.
 An abridged version was published as part of the Target Collection 5 April 2018.